jharmison-redhat/containers-for-embedded-ws/ex2/README.md

 exit
 ```

-The name of my container is not the same as the name of your container.
+The hostname of my container is not the same as the hostname of your container.
 When a container is instantiated, it usually gets a randomized container ID from the runtime, which sets that ID as the hostname inside the container.
 You can explicitly set the hostname if you need to, but it shouldn't matter too bad for the most part.

 ```console
 $ docker run --rm -it --hostname helloworld-py helloworld-py bash